thofisch/doc-api/docs/representations.md

     In other words, your API's architecture should be versatile enough to do this, but it is probably best just to rely on the content-type instead of mixing data formats based on both the content-type and accept headers.

-    # Common Headers

-    This section describes a handful of headers, which we found raised the most questions in our daily usage, or which are useful in particular circumstances but not widely known.

-    ### MUST: Use Content Headers Correctly

-    Content or entity headers are headers with a Content- prefix.
-They describe the content of the body of the message and they can be used in both, HTTP requests and responses.
-Commonly used content headers include but are not limited to:

-    Content-Disposition can indicate that the representation is supposed to be saved as a file, and the proposed file name.
-    Content-Encoding indicates compression or encryption algorithms applied to the content.
-    Content-Length indicates the length of the content (in bytes).
-    Content-Language indicates that the body is meant for people literate in some human language(s).
-    Content-Location indicates where the body can be found otherwise (see below for more details).
-    Content-Range is used in responses to range requests to indicate which part of the requested resource representation is delivered with the body.
-    Content-Type indicates the media type of the body content.

     ### MAY: Use Content-Location Header

     The Content-Location header is optional and can be used in successful write operations (PUT, POST or PATCH) or read operations (GET, HEAD) to guide caching and signal a receiver the actual location of the resource transmitted in the response body.
 This allows clients to identify the resource and to update their local copy when receiving a response with this header.